-Arquetopia will provide structured classical musical training to talented but marginalized youths in southern Mexico.
-The music program will be a permanent, high-level and international cultural showcase that will also prepare serious young musicians for future scholarships and career opportunities.
+Arquetopia provides structured, scholarship-based classical musical training to talented but marginalized youths in southern Mexico.
+The Clarinet Camerata of Mexico is a permanent, high-level and international cultural showcase that not only provides intensive, professional experience to serious and exceptional young musicians but also prepares them for university and conservatory scholarship auditions, orchestral auditions, and future career opportunities.

-Mexico has a long musical tradition jeopardized by poverty and a distinct lack of investment in the arts and education.
-As a result, thousands of talented youths are marginalized, without access to music education in or outside of public schools.
-Although Mexico has strong cultural traditions, it is virtually invisible in the classical music world.
-Puebla and Oaxaca, in southern Mexico, are rich in the wind-instrument musical tradition but also two of the poorest states in the country.
+Mexico has a long musical tradition stifled by poverty and lack of investment in the arts and education.
+Thousands of talented and hardworking youths are marginalized, without access to serious music education in or outside of schools.
+Mexico is virtually invisible in the classical music world because the level of musical training and education in its state-sponsored institutions (which, for most, are the only option to study music) is so low, especially in Puebla, one of the poorest states.

-Students involved will receive continual high-level music instruction, developing self-esteem and skills in communication; cooperation and teamwork; concentration; mathematics; setting and meeting goals; as well as increased likelihood of graduating from high school; educational and professional connections in music locally and internationally; a broader understanding of local and extended Mexican culture(s) and cultures abroad; and a safe, inclusive, and productive outlet for their free time.
+Students involved receive continual music instruction at university Master's level, developing self-esteem and skills in communication; cooperation and teamwork; concentration; mathematics; setting and meeting goals; as well as increased likelihood of graduating from high school; educational and professional international connections in classical music; a broader understanding of local and extended culture(s) and cultures abroad; and a safe, inclusive, and productive outlet for their free time.

-The success of this music program spreads to other fine musical organizations in Mexico, raising the enrollment and level of talent in the music programs of universities.
-The series of free concerts held in various spaces ensures welcome access for thousands in Puebla and Oaxaca regardless of financial status.
-It creates a sense of pride for Mexico also bringing unique and positive recognition in the national and international classical music community to a country presently underrepresented.
+The success of this intensive educational program and The Camerata spreads to other fine musical organizations, raising the enrollment and talent level of university music programs.
+The series of free concerts held in various spaces ensures welcome access for thousands in Puebla regardless of financial status.
+It creates a sense of pride for Mexico, also bringing unique and positive recognition in the national and international classical music community to a country sorely underrepresented.